 1: Exploration of Gyration Techniques

 The creation of a family of novel gyratory forming methods for polymeric fibres and microbubbles with industrially attractive yields gaining huge manufacturing advancement in key areas such as antimicrobial resistance, tissue engineering has generated significant impact, with three EPSRC responsive mode grants worth £1.5 million awarded in the last five years.
-Pressurised gyration was patented and featured on the front cover of Macromolecular Rapid Communications in July 2013 and to-date nearly over 150 citations.
+Pressurised gyration was patented and featured on the front cover of Macromolecular Rapid Communications in July 2013 and to-date nearly over 200 citations.
 This process which can also create microbubbles (see front cover of Langmuir) was supported by BASF and bio-pharma companies (e.g. Astra Zeneca) and an EPSRC manufacturing research grant.
 It generated substantial international interest particularly in USA and China.
-This has subsequently led to the creation of many other gyration-based sister-processes which have also won Thirteen front covers in leading journals:
+This has subsequently led to the creation of many other gyration-based sister-processes which have also won many front covers in leading journals:

 2: Multi-layered Microbubbles, Particles and Fibres

 We are also the first in the world to make 4-layered particles and fibres as featured on a journal front cover and the particles are being trialled to treat UTI in new ways as featured on another journal front-cover (see below).
 It is also being exploited commercially to treat urinary tract infections and a commercial product (CapFuran) is being manufactured externally (transferred from our laboratory), ready to initiate clinical trials.
 We were invited by Langmuir to review the progress in making and using microbubbles and new research into the exploitation of microbubbles is also in progress in collaboration with Turkey, India and Finland/Japan.
-This had led to a special issue of Langmuir on Microbubbles: A New Medical Frontier. a We are seeking processes that can be commercially exploited and patents on new processes are being filed by UCL Business.
+This had led to a special issue of Langmuir on Microbubbles: A New Medical Frontier.
+We are seeking processes that can be commercially exploited and patents on new processes are being filed by UCL Business.

 3: Portable Electrohydrodynamic Gun-Device